open-projects/PeptoVar/docs/index.md

 PeptoVar is a program for annotation of genomic variants in protein coding genes and generation of variant peptides.

 - Annotation of variants:
-   - comprehensive data of potential compound effects of combining alternate alleles across multiple variant loci
+   - comprehensive information of potential compound effects of combining alternate alleles across multiple variant loci

 - Variant peptides:
    - variant peptides of a population